Psalms For Life

 in the light of life.

 Tired of being the mouse in Saul’s cat-and-mouse game, David flees to Gath, in a move both desperate and daring.
-It’s desperate because he runs straight into the arms of his enemy, just as political refugees often do now, hoping to find a welcome due to their having a common foe—the common foe in this case being King Saul.
-It’s also daring because David seeks shelter from the very Philistines he’d defeated and shamed by decapitating their champion, Goliath.
-Doubtless still smouldering over that, some—very likely Goliath’s kinsmen—surveil David and drag him before their king, determined to cast doubt on his trustworthiness, strip him of the king’s protection, and put him to death.
+It’s desperate because he runs straight into the arms of his enemy, just as political refugees often do now, hoping to find refuge due to their having a common foe—the common foe in this case being King Saul.
+It’s especially daring because David seeks shelter from the very Philistines he’d defeated and shamed by decapitating their champion, Goliath.
+Doubtless still smouldering over that, some—most likely Goliath’s kinsmen—surveil David and drag him before their king, determined to prove him a traitor, strip him of the king’s protection, and kill him.

-David knows the Philistine king’s word is worthless since he’ll cave under pressure.
-David knows only God’s promise of protection is rock-solid, beyond reproach.
+Knowing the Philistine king’s word is worthless since he’ll cave under pressure, David repeatedly praises God’s word.
+He knows only God’s promise of protection is rock-solid, beyond reproach.
 So he turns to his true protector, putting his trust in him.

 He takes comfort in God’s character.
 Far from being indifferent to our pain, God knows all we’ve suffered and treasures every tear we shed.
 Doubtless clinging to God’s promise that he’ll be Israel’s next king, David knows that, with God for him, his enemies can’t possibly do anything to him that God doesn’t permit, provided David keeps his eyes on him.
 David thus experiences God’s peace, though he’s still in grave danger, humanly speaking.
 He prays that God will judge his enemies and rescue him, as he walks in God’s life-giving light.